netherphp/surface/README.md

 	->Set('name',$user->Name)
 	->Set('email',$user->Email)
 	->ShowArea('forms/user-change-info');

 This will make the values of `name` and `email` available to the theme engine and then print out the `{$theme}/area/forms/user-change-info.phtml` surface area.

+At any point inside the template (.phtml) files you can access surface via the `$surface` variable.
+If you are on PHP 5.6+ you can use `$this` instead.

 	<form>
 		<div>